vestalux/sljekyll/_events/newmarket-2016-10-23-zootropolis.md

 breadcrumb: y
 ---

-See <cite>The Secret Life of Pets</cite> with our top quality projection equipment.
+See <cite>Zootropolis</cite> with our top quality projection equipment.

 Tickets available to buy from the library from 6 October.
 Limited space – 30 tickets available.